Unity-Technologies/FPSSample/README.md

 [network transport layer](https://github.com/Unity-Technologies/multiplayer) as well as the [Entity-Component System](https://unity3d.com/unity/features/job-system-ECS).
 In the case of ECS, we have primarily adopted the "ECS-pattern" and use it in hybrid mode with a lot of regular components.
-As more and more features of Unity become availble in ECS-aware versions, we will migrate to them.
+As more and more features of Unity become available in ECS-aware versions, we will migrate to them.

 ## Status and prerequisites